martinsumner/leveled/docs/GENERAL_TICTACAAE_FOR_RIAK.md

 ## Startup and Shutdown

 On shutdown any incomplete batches should be passed to the KeyStore and the KeyStore shutdown.
 All functioning TreeCaches should be shutdown, and on shutdown should write a CRC-checked file containing the serialised tree.
+At the point the shutdown is requested, the TreeCache may be at a more advanced state than the KeyStore, and if sync_on_write is not enabled in the vnode backend the KeyStore could be in advance of the backend.
+To try and protect against situations on startup where the TreeCache reflects a more advanced state than the actual vnode - the TreeCache should not be persisted until the vnode backend and the AAE KeyStore have both successfully closed.

 On startup, if shutdown was completed normally, the TreeCaches should be restored from disk, as well as the KeyStore.
 Any partially rebuilt KeyStore should be destroyed.